Danish train crash toll up to 8 after more bodies found

-COPENHAGEN, Denmark — Danish police say two more bodies have been found in a train crash on a bridge, raising the death toll to eight in Denmark’s deadliest railway accident in 30 years.
+COPENHAGEN, Denmark — Two more bodies have been found in the wreckage of a train crash on a Danish bridge, raising the death toll to eight in Denmark’s deadliest train accident in 30 years, police said Thursday.

 Police say three women and five men were killed in the Wednesday morning accident, and four of them have been identified.
 Sixteen others were injured.

+All of the dead and injured were on a high-speed passenger train traveling on the Storebaelt system of bridges and a tunnel that link the central Danish islands of Zealand and Funen.

-Authorities are investigated if falling cargo from a freight train smashed into a high-speed train coming in the opposite direction on a bridge linking Denmark’s central islands.
+Authorities are investigating if falling cargo from a freight train traveling in the opposition direction smashed into the passenger train on the bridge.

-Police said Thursday the latest bodies were only found after the wreckage was pulled away from the crash site, because the damage “was so extensive it has hard to properly get into the most damaged area.”
+Police said in a statement the latest bodies were only found after the wreckage was pulled away from the crash site to a remote area near the town of Nyborg on Funen island.
+They said the damage “was so extensive it has hard to properly get into the most damaged area” while the train was still on the bridge but added they are certain no more bodies are inside the train.

-Divers also searched the seabed under the bridge overnight for train wreckage.
+Divers also searched the seabed under the bridge overnight, looking for train wreckage and more clues to explain the deadly accident.

+Aerial TV footage and photos showed the front side of the passenger train ripped open.
+One container seemed to be missing from a flat wagon on the cargo train.
+Crates of beer were on the freight train and a tarpaulin on top was torn into pieces.

+Lars Braemhoej, a senior police official, has said that investigators believe one possible cause of the “considerable damage” on the passenger train was getting struck by cargo detaching from the freight train.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.